Sharing the presence and work of Christ in the world.

-In 2010, our committee became involved with the Hope of Jesus Children’s Home (La Esperanza de Jesus).
-This home is associated with the Diocese of Honduras and was founded and is directed by Society of Anglican Missionaries and Senders missionaries Kim and Mike Miller.
-La Esperanza is located in the rural town of El Venado, and seeks to provide a loving, Christ-centered, family-oriented environment for abandoned, orphaned, and abused children.
-It includes a farm with livestock that provides food for the children and a small coffee plantation that provides food for the children and helps to fund La Esperanza.
-In 2011, a generous Chapel of the Cross parishioner provided funds for a chapel at the home, called La Capilla de la Cruz, at the home.
+In 2010, we became involved with the Hope of Jesus Children’s Home (La Esperanza de Jesus).
+This home is associated with the Episcopal Diocese of Honduras and was founded and is directed by Society of Anglican Missionaries and Senders (SAMS) missionaries Kim and Mike Miller.
+La Esperanza is located in a small rural town, and seeks to provide a loving, Christ-centered, family-oriented environment for abandoned, orphaned, and abused children.
+It includes a farm with livestock that provides food for the children and a small coffee plantation that provides some funding.
+In 2011 we were instrumental in establishing a chapel, La Capilla de la Cruz, at the home.
 We make mission trips to Honduras, and also host Mike and Kim when they visit as part of their annual trip back to the US.
 Over the last several years our Sunday school classes have collected school supplies for the children at La Esperanza.

 Mission Trips and Pilgrimages

 Mission in the Episcopal Church is based on companionship with other dioceses, parishes, and individuals at the international level.
 Global Mission Committee members and other Chapel of the Cross parishioners periodically go on mission trips and pilgrimages to establish and affirm our companion relationships.
 Based on the concept of growing together as equals, these companionships form the basis for a common community in Christ.
 The goal of all such trips is to identify how best all in the parish may be engaged in supporting our global mission partners and in developing meaningful reciprocal relationships.